Why Some Young People Fear Social Isolation More Than COVID-19

 "We haven't seen the government or adults as passionate about the things we really care about, like mental health and climate issues," she says.

-It might be tempting to think that FaceTime and Zoom provide substitutes for in-person social outlets, especially for a generation of digital natives who grew up with smart phones.
-But, therapists say, talking by small screen offers no replacement for a calming hug, and can miss the subtleties of a compassionate expression.
+It might be tempting to think that FaceTime and Zoom provide substitutes for in-person social outlets, especially for a generation of digital natives who grew up with smartphones.
+But, therapists say, talking by small screen offers no replacement for a calming hug and can miss the subtleties of a compassionate expression.

 Audrey's complaint is a common refrain among the adolescent and young adult patients psychologist Lisa Jacobs counsels.
 It is not that they aren't concerned about the risks of COVID-19, she says; it's just that their risk calculations differ.